CBI arrests 2 more officials in Northeast Frontier Railway bribery case | Law-Order

 The agency has arrested Deputy Chief Engineer Hem Chand Borah and Assistant Executive Engineer Laxmi Kant Verma -- posted in Agartala -- after it nabbed Chauhan on Sunday from Maligaon in Assam's Guwahati, where the NFR head office is located.

-Besides Chauhan, the Central Bureau of Investigation (CBI) had already arrested his son-in-law Indra Singh and Rawat from Dehradun, where the bribe amount was allegedly being delivered, the officials said.
+Besides Chauhan, the Central Bureau of Investigation (CBI) had already arrested his brother-in-law Indra Singh and Rawat from Dehradun, where the bribe amount was allegedly being delivered, the officials said.

 Along with the five arrested accused, the CBI has booked the company and its director Baid for criminal conspiracy and bribery under the relevant sections of the Indian Penal Code (IPC) and the Prevention of Corruption Act, they said.